Blinken Says U.S. To 'Shore Up' Ukraine Support As Russia Pounds Kyiv

 U.S. Secretary of State Antony Blinken talks to the press following a North Atlantic Council Meeting at NATO's heaquarters in Brussels on November 13.

-U.S. Secretary of State Antony Blinken has assured Ukraine that U.S. support be beefed up ahead of President-elect Donald Trump’s inauguration early next year, as Russia launched its first missile and drone attack on Kyiv since August, forcing residents into bomb shelters.
+U.S. Secretary of State Antony Blinken has assured Ukraine that U.S. support will be beefed up ahead of President-elect Donald Trump’s inauguration early next year, as Russia launched its first missile and drone attack on Kyiv since August, forcing residents into bomb shelters.

 Ukraine Invasion: News & Analysis